amarpan/meet-your-classmates/README.md

 1. Posts may be "liked" or "disliked" by clicking on the thumbs up or down button on their card.

-:two: To reveal the author of a post, hover over the "Who could it possibly be?" button.
+2. To reveal the author of a post, hover over the "Who could it possibly be?" button.

 :three: To see more posts by the same user, click on the revealed username and profile picture.